JamesGJ5-Learning-To-Code/todo-list/README.md

 # Notes

-- DOM items (specifically for project objects and todoItem objects) should be linked to their objects by giving the DOM item and object a unique ID that can be looked for when iterating through allProjects.projectList or project.todoList; can store value in data-object-id in DOM and simply as a property of the project object or TODO object
+- DONE DOM items (specifically for project objects and todoItem objects) should be linked to their objects by giving the DOM item and object a unique ID that can be looked for when iterating through allProjects.projectList or project.todoList; can store value in data-object-id in DOM and simply as a property of the project object or TODO object
-- If a TODO is created or deleted, may have to change project.soonestDueDate, which may impact project.priority.
+- DONE If a TODO is created or deleted, may have to change project.soonestDueDate, which may impact project.priority.
 May also have to change appearance of displayed list of TODOs.
-- If a project.priority changes, the order of projects in the DOM may have to change (for now, just reset or something)
+- DONE If a project.priority changes, the order of projects in the DOM may have to change (for now, just reset or something)
-- Creating new project might alter order of projects in DOM
+- DONE Creating new project might alter order of projects in DOM
-- Will use classes for practice
+- DONE Will use classes for practice
-- Consider adding getters and setter to classes, but only if security requires
+- DONE Consider adding getters and setter to classes, but only if security requires
-- Try to make as many class properties private as possible
+- LATER Try to make as many class properties private as possible
-- Stop class methods and properties from polluting global namespace so much
+- LATER Stop class methods and properties from polluting global namespace so much

 # Step-By-Step Plan